meldy10/Resume-Builder/README.md

 ## Features

-Our Resume Builder App(Website) offers the following key features:
+Resume Builder App(Website) offers the following key features:

 - **User-Friendly Interface**: The website offers an intuitive and easy-to-navigate interface for creating and editing resumes.